ucsf-web-services/shoestring/CONTRIBUTING.md

 3. Run ```./installer.sh``` in the shoestring directory to install all dependencies.
 * note: ./installer.sh is currently only setup for osx machines.

+Alt: If you are on windows or linux and can't run the installer script, the current dependencies are needed to contribute and run shoestring locally.

+- Ruby
+- Node
+- Bundler
+- Npm

 ### Commit Message

 Some good rules for commit messages are